Hepdant History, Family Crest & Coats of Arms

 - Origins Available:

 The Hepdant surname is thought to be derived from one of several place names in West Yorkshire.
 The place names come from the Old English "heope," or "(rose) hip," and "denu," which meant "valley."

 The surname Hepdant was first found in Yorkshire where they held a family seat from early times.
 In 1120 the manor of Hebden was granted by Roger de Mowbray to Uctred de Hebden, who was a descendant of Uctred, Earl of Northumberland.

 Early History of the Hepdant family

-Another 295 words (21 lines of text) covering the years 1220, 1612 and 1670 are included under the topic Early Hepdant History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hepdant research.
+Another 148 words (11 lines of text) covering the years 1220, 1612 and 1670 are included under the topic Early Hepdant History in all our PDF Extended History products and printed products wherever possible.

 Hepdant Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hepdant has been recorded under many different variations, including Hebden, Hebdon, Heberden, Hepden, Habton, Habdon, Hibdon, Hibden, Ebdon and many more.

 Early Notables of the Hepdant family (pre 1700)